 The top two industry leaders in daily fantasy sports (DFS) are DraftKings and FanDuel.
 They are by far the leaders in guaranteed money payouts, player pool, and games offered, and current estimates are they own close to 95% of the DFS market.
 They both share similarities and have distinct differences as well.
 The preferences for the various differences really come down to personal tastes but we will review both of them.

-Both DraftKings and FanDuel offer NFL, MLB, NBA, NHL, Golf (PGA), and Soccer (SOC).
-The difference here is DraftKings also offers Nascar (NAS), the Canadian Football League (CFL), and Mix Martial Arts (MMA) where FanDuel does not.
+Both DraftKings and FanDuel offer NFL, MLB, NBA, NHL, Golf (PGA), WNBA, and Soccer (SOC).
+The difference here is DraftKings also offers Nascar (NAS), the Canadian Football League (CFL), Mix Martial Arts (MMA), and League of Legends (LOL) where FanDuel does not.
 DraftKings are quick to add new sports to their site, and with the additional sports to play on DraftKings, they have the obvious advantage in year-round sport options.

 DraftKings usually offers at least one large weekly freeroll throughout the year.
 FanDuel does offer free contests, depending on the season (i.e. the beginning of the NFL season, etc.).

 This was a feature offered by DraftKings only, but FanDuel now offers contests with both the late swap or non-late swap features.
 For example, on FanDuel non-late swap contests, your entire lineup is locked (cannot be edited) the moment your first player’s game starts.
 With contests with the late swap feature, only THAT particular player is locked if his game has started, not the entire lineup.
 As soon as a FanDuel non-late swap contests starts, player owned percentages and full lineup views become immediately available, although there is nothing you can do about that at this point.